J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 We decided to not write a custom user interface as there were many open-source user interfaces available for the use case at hand.
 We initially looked at user interfaces in the context of Ollama such as Open WebUI[^11].
 However this turned out not to be sufficiently expandable in order to incorporate our RAG system.
 Therefore we decided to use the extensively customizable Chat-UI[^12].

 Here we were able to not only customize the models available to the user in a configuration file but also insert custom code, adding new features to the answer generation pipeline.
 This most notably concerns the ["buildPrompt.ts"](./chat-ui-rag/src/lib/buildPrompt.ts) file in which the main logic regarding the enrichment of the user prompt is contained.
 Here we added the option to insert papers retrieved by the RAG system as described in the previous chapter.
 We added a "rag" configuration option to the [".env"](./chat-ui-rag/.env) file to enable the integrator to turn the RAG system on and off.
-Additionally we wanted the vector store to also be replacable as we saw no need to hardcode the usage of Pinecone.
+Additionally we wanted the vector store to also be replaceable as we saw no need to hardcode the usage of Pinecone.
 Thats why we added the option "vectorStoreType" as well as "url" to enable configuration of different vector stores.
 To use a different vector store one would have to implement an adapter for the new vector store and implement the corresponding endpoint similar to the ["PineconeEndpoint](./chat-ui-rag/src/lib/server/rag/pinecone/pineconeEndpoint.ts) and add a new case to the ["RAGEndpoint](./chat-ui-rag/src/lib/server/rag/ragEndpoint.ts).
 This way we provided two vector stores: Pinecone and OpenSearch.

 ![Welcome Page](evaluation/images/welcome.png)